-This blog is a weekly series on all types of classic films from the silent era through the 1970s.
+This blog is a weekly series (currently biweekly) on all types of classic films from the silent era through the 1970s.
 It is designed to entertain and inform movie novices and lovers through watching one recommended classic film a week.
 The intent is that a love and deepened knowledge of cinema will evolve, along with a familiarity of important stars, directors, writers, the studio system, and a deeper understanding of cinema.
-I highly recommend visiting (or revisiting) the HOME page, which explains it all and provides a place where you can subscribe and get email notifications each Tuesday of every subsequently recommended film.
-At the bottom of the Home page you can also find a list of all films currently on this site.
-Please leave comments, share this blog, and subscribe so you can see which classic films will be revealed each week.
+I highly recommend visiting (or revisiting) the HOME page, which explains it all and provides a place where you can subscribe and get email notifications for every new post.
+Visit THE MOVIES page to see a list of all films currently on this site.
+Please leave comments, share this blog with family, friends, and on social media, and subscribe so you don’t miss a post.
 Thanks so much for reading!

 YOU CAN STREAM OR BUY THE FILM HERE: